-- 1. Tests (85%) There will be three tests in this course -worth 35%, 20% and 30% of your final grade.
+- Tests (85%) There will be three tests in this course.
 Tests are NOT cumulative and they include content from course readings, lecture material, films, and guest speakers.
 Tests will be comprised of multiple choice and/or true/false questions.
 All tests will be taken during class time. - 2.
 Small Group Presentations/Annotated Bibliography (15%) For this assignment, you will work in pre-assigned groups of up to 6 students.
 You will be assigned a topic in advance and you will draw upon core course concepts, readings and lectures to prepare your presentation (in addition to the resources in the Annotated Bibliography discussed below).
-Your group will provide a brief presentation (12 14 minutes) to the class. - Annotated Bibliography: The annotated bibliography should include brief critical summaries of 2 academic documents (per group member).
-These should include scholarly articles, book chapters, documentaries, books, etc., OUTSIDE OF THE COURSE MATERIAL that are relevant to your group's presentation topic.
-Each summary should include the title of the document, properly referenced, and up to a full page of discussion In the first half of the annotation, you should critically outline the key points made in the document; in the second half, you should state the relevance of the document to your presentation.
-Your discussion of the documents must be situated in the larger context of/linked back to the course material/concepts (in other words, avoid simply describing the contents of the piece).
+Your group will provide a brief presentation (10 12 minutes) to the class. - Annotated Bibliography: The annotated bibliography should include brief critical summaries of 1 academic document (per group member).
+These will include scholarly articles, book chapters, documentaries, books, etc., OUTSIDE OF THE COURSE MATERIAL that are relevant to your group's presentation topic.
+Each summary should include the title of the document, properly referenced, and up to a full page of discussion In the first half of the annotation you should critically outline the key points made in the document and in the second half you should state the relevance of the document to your presentation, situating it in the larger context of/linked back to the course material/concepts (in other words, avoid simply describing the contents of the piece).
 You are marked as a group on this whole assignment and NOT as individuals.